 Mooring and licensing

 When you have a boat and use it on the public waterways, you have to pay for a license.
 This can either be to Canal and River Trust or the Environment Agency, depending on where you plan to travel.
-There is lots of information about licensing, including a nice table to show the costs (which are dependent on the length of the boat) on the CaRT website.
+There is lots of information about licensing, including a table showing the costs (which are dependent on the length of the boat) on the CaRT website.
+If you wish to hold a traders license (which is required if you are going to generate an income from your narrowboat) you will need to apply and pay extra.

 The other thing to think about is where you are going to keep your narrowboat, which is where mooring costs need to be added to the list.
 Of course, you can choose to be a continuous cruiser and not take up a home mooring.